shernshiou/node-uber/README.md

 ```

 #### Revoke
 Used to revoke an access or refresh token.
 This will invalidate the token and effectively log the user out of your application.
 Note that per [RFC7009](https://tools.ietf.org/html/rfc7009), revoke will return success for any string you pass into the function provided the client_id and client_secret are correct.
-This include previously revoked tokens and invalid tokens.
+This includes previously revoked tokens and invalid tokens.
 ```javascript
 uber.revoke(token);
 ```